 A handful of people working at a handful of tech companies steer the thoughts of billions of people every day, says design thinker Tristan Harris.
 From Facebook notifications to Snapstreaks to YouTube autoplays, they're all competing for one thing: your attention.
 Harris shares how these companies prey on our psychology for their own profit and calls for a design renaissance in which our tech instead encourages us to live out the timeline we want.

-When governments create megacities, the poor are often the first to be displaced.
-In this moving, poetic talk, OluTimehin Adegbeye details how unconstitutional government-instigated land grabs are destroying the lives of thousands who live in the coastal communities of Lagos, Nigeria, to make way for a "new Dubai."
+Underneath every shiny new megacity, there's often a story of communities displaced.
+In this moving, poetic talk, OluTimehin Adegbeye details how government land grabs are destroying the lives of thousands who live in the coastal communities of Lagos, Nigeria, to make way for a "new Dubai."
 She compels us to hold our governments and ourselves accountable for keeping our cities safe for everyone.
 "The only cities worth building, indeed the only futures worth dreaming of, are those that include all of us, no matter who we are or how we make homes for ourselves," she says.

-Sara Menker A global food crisis may be only a decade away
+A global food crisis may be less than a decade away

 Elon Musk discusses his new project digging tunnels under LA, the latest from Tesla and SpaceX and his motivation for building a future on Mars in conversation with TED's Head Curator, Chris Anderson.